wp-plugins/simple-pull-quote/readme.txt

 Q: How do I change the colors and background image on the pullquotes?
 A: Override the default "simplePullQuote" class in your theme's CSS file.

+Q: Where is the "Pullquote" button in the HTML editor?
+A: I don't know.
+It disappeared with the most recent version of WordPress, and I am working on fixing it.

 = Questions, Comments, Pizza Recipes? =

 Look me up on [Twitter](http://twitter.com/themightymo "Twitter") or contact me [here](http://www.themightymo.com/contact-us/ "Contact Me").